Chiozza pushes No. 5 Florida past Cincinnati

-NEWARK, N.J. -- No. 5 Florida halted its three-game losing streak with a 66-60 win over No. 17 Cincinnati in the Never Forget Tribute Classic on Saturday at the Prudential Center.
+NEWARK, N.J. -- No. 5 Florida’s three-game losing streak is over after a 66-60 win over No. 17 Cincinnati in the Never Forget Tribute Classic on Saturday at the Prudential Center.

 Chris Chiozza scored the last six points for the Gators (6-3), including a floater that gave them a 62-60 edge with 1:10 to play.